go-rillas/subprocess/README.md

 func RunShell(shell string, shellflag string, command ...string) Response
 ```

 The `RunShell()` function executes a system executable with a default or function parameter defined shell and returns the standard output, standard error, and exit status code data in a `Response` struct.
 The default shell for Linux and macOS platforms is `/bin/sh`.
-The default shell for Windows is `bash`.
+The default shell for Windows is `bash` and Windows 10+ with bash installed is a mandatory dependency for use of the default settings in this function on the Windows platform.
 The shell can be modified by defining the `shell` function parameter.
 By default, all platforms use the `-c` flag to the shell executable as an indicator that subsequent arguments define a command that is to be executed by the shell.
 This flag can be modified in the `shellflag` parameter.
 Include one or more arguments for the command that is to be executed as additional function parameters.

 ##### Example with default shell